Hospice aide holds patient's hand

 The Functional Assessment Scale or FAST is used to diagnose dementia in patients who are suffering from a loss or decrease of specific functions.
 Since dementia is a common disease in elderly people, the FAST is a tool that healthcare providers use to determine the level of disease progression and the patient’s eligibility for hospice.

 The scale is from 1 to 7, with 1 being normal functioning and 7 being advanced dementia.
 A level 2 would represent a patient who complains of forgetting the location of objects and has some work difficulties.
-At a level 3 a patient has difficulty traveling to new locations, has decreased organizational capacity, and has difficulties with work that are noticeable to co-workers.
+At level 3, a patient has difficulty traveling to new locations, has decreased organizational capacity, and has difficulties with work that are noticeable to co-workers.

 Level 4 patients demonstrate a decreased ability to perform complex tasks like planning dinner for guests or handling personal finances.
 At a level 5, a patient requires assistance with choosing the right clothing to wear for the season or occasion and may wear the same clothing repeatedly without intervention.
-Level 6 patients occasionally or more frequently over the past week:

 • Have improperly put on clothes without intervention or assistance